 Achieving millions of annual recurring revenue (ARR) from zero feels good.
-In fact, if feels great. ?
-But once you reach this you’ll quickly move on and start thinking about your next steps, your next product, service, add-on or marketing channel that will bring you a buttload of new leads and customers.
+In fact, it feels great. 😉 But once you reach this you’ll quickly move on and start thinking about your next steps, your next product, service, add-on or marketing channel that will bring you a buttload of new leads and customers.
 Your next goal suddenly becomes the 8-figure revenue mark and how to get that.

 But it’s important to note that running a business is not just about the money or X figures of revenue.
 It’s about building a team, solving problems continuously day after day, driving innovation, hiring and firing, responsibility, self-learning, self-management and so much more.
 It’s something that cannot be learned in school or taught by anyone.
 You need to do it, practice, solve problems, make mistakes, learn from them and improve.

 I hope this post will shed some light on bootstrapping and will inspire more of you to start a business.